This chapter has a few specific applications:

 Chronic inflammation of the colon’s inner lining – colitis – is epidemic.
 It is a precursor to cancer.
 Many patients have found that after detoxing the colon and getting rid of rotting wastes that have been in there for weeks or months, suddenly their colitis is history!

-is now the third most common cancer in America.
+for 30 years the third most common cancer in America.
 Simple mechanism: blockage of inflow and outflow by rotting sludgy plaque.
 Surface lining cells swim in toxins day in day out, then weeks and months.
 Can’t get nutrients, can’t get rid of wastes.
 That about covers it for cell needs.

 Colon cancer has also long been linked directly to the chlorination of municipal drinking water.
 (See Water chapter.)
 The mechanism is simple: chlorine sterilizes the colon by killing off the normal friendly bacteria which should live there.
 A 1989 report from Oak Ridge Associated Universities showed definite correlation between increased cancer incidence and fifteen years of chlorine in Denver’s drinking water.
 (Eco-Update)